Combinatorial aspects of exceptional sequences on (rational) surfaces: The global picture

-This reproduces a well-known result of Rudakov \cite{Rudakov89a} for $\mathbb{P}^2$ from a purely combinatorial perspective.
-It is also a combinatorial variant of results of Hacking \cite{HackingProkhorov10, Hacking13} which gives a correspondence of the construction of exceptional sequences on $\mathbb{P}^2$ to $\Q$-Gorenstein degenerations of $\mathbb{P}^2$ whose exceptional fiber is a weighted projective spaces $\mathbb{P}(e_1^2, e_2^2, e_3^2)$, where the $e_i$ satisfy the Markov equation. \end{sub}
+For the case $n = 3$ this reproduces a well-known result of Rudakov \cite{Rudakov89a} for $\mathbb{P}^2$ from a purely combinatorial perspective.
+Also, as in the case for $\mathbb{P}^2$ we can use mutations such that after finitely many steps we obtain $e_1^2 = e_2^2 = e_3^2 = 1$.
+Above observation is also a combinatorial variant of results of Hacking \cite{HackingProkhorov10, Hacking13} which gives a correspondence of the construction of exceptional sequences on $\mathbb{P}^2$ to $\Q$-Gorenstein degenerations of $\mathbb{P}^2$ whose exceptional fiber is a weighted projective spaces $\mathbb{P}(e_1^2, e_2^2, e_3^2)$, where the $e_i$ satisfy the Markov equation. \end{sub}

-We have seen in Section \ref{localconstellations} that the self-intersection numbers $A_i^2$ (respectively $c_1(\sh{E}_i, \sh{E}_{i + 1})^2$) encode convexity properties among the $l_i$.
-Indeed, the case $n = 3$ is special, because $A_i^2 > 0$ for $i = 1, 2, 3$.
-More generally, we have the following lemma.
+We are now finally able to deal with the second Chern classes of rank zero objects.
+The following result is an important step towards proving Theorem \ref{deltatheorem}.